Glossary of Lung Cancer Terms

 Treatment given before the main type of treatment to increase the chances of successful response.

 About 85 to 90 percent of lung cancers are non-small cell lung cancer (NSCLC).
 There are three main subtypes of NSCLC, which look different under a microscope but are treated similarly.
+The subtypes are adenocarcinoma, squamous cell carcinoma and large cell carcinoma.

 Occult stage non-small cell lung cancer (uh-KULT)

-Cancer cells are found in sputum (mucus coughed up from the lungs), but no tumor can be found in the lung by imaging tests or bronchoscopy, or the tumor is too small to be checked.
+Cancer cells are found in sputum (mucus coughed up from the lungs), but no tumor can be found in the lung by imaging tests or bronchoscopy, or the tumor is too small to be biopsied.

 Care aimed at making the patient more comfortable and improving quality of life.
 Hospice care always includes palliative care, but palliative care can be administered at any stage of a disease.